 General University Fee.
 All students attending the University of Connecticut in Storrs or the regional campuses are subject to a general University fee (GUF) each semester.
 This fee supports student-related programs and institutional services of those programs and varies by campus.

 Student Health and Wellness Fee.
 This fee was formerly part of the general University fee.
 Due to the unique services offered from other GUF-funded activities including Counseling and Mental Health, Nutrition Sciences, Wellness and Prevention, Women’s Health, Primary and Urgent Care, it was removed from the GUF rate and is a stand-alone fee.
-The SHS fee will be reviewed independently from GUF while providing no additional cost to students.
+The SHaW fee will be reviewed independently from GUF while providing no additional cost to students.
 For additional information see (Studenthealth.uconn.edu).
 This is a mandatory fee required of all Storrs students.

 Student Recreation Center Fee.
 This fee supports the Student Recreation Center including the operations and construction of the state-of-the-art facility, opened in Fall 2019 and is not a usage fee.
 This is a mandatory fee required of all Storrs matriculated students.
 This fee cannot be waived.
 For more information regarding the services and programs provided by the Student Recreation Center, please visit recreation.uconn.edu.